 You should also avoid providing just one payment method to the user.
 Your checkout process should not be in multiple phases, and you should keep it as precise as possible.

 You should use the contact and shipping information that the user has already provided as their default address and provide them with an option to change if needed.
 You should integrate the application with multiple payment methods to facilitate the purchase, including credit cards, bank transfers, UPI, cash on delivery, etc.

 Providing an option to save cards at checkout also adds to the user experience quotient.
 Your checkout page should have an option for the user to edit the orders, and it should display all necessary information on a single page.

 You should not limit yourself to personal judgment or call to analyze your e-commerce mobile app’s performance.
 You should add some of the most popular and widely accepted analytics tools to evaluate your application’s real-time performance.

 8. Social Media Plugins

-You should always add social media plugins in your application so that the users are able to share a product they like.
+You should always add social media plugins in your application so that the users can share a product they like.
 This will help you obtain organic traffic from different sources.

-Share your business idea on Supersourcing platform and we make sure to provide the quality assistance and help you in filtering the experienced and right development agency to take you idea live.
+Share your business idea on Supersourcing and we make sure to provide quality assistance and help you in filtering the experienced and right development agency to take your idea live.